 would be allowed a second chance to keep her crown.

-Nevada Katie Rees faced no second chance at keeping her crown,
+A year later, Miss Nevada Katie Rees was offered no second chance at keeping her crown

-Miss USA 2009 was not without controversy following a response from
+Miss USA 2009 was also not without controversy when

 Miss California, Carrie